TobiWo/eth-duties/README.md

     --beacon-node http://localhost:5052
     ```

-1. Print upcoming duties (block proposal, sync committee) for multiple validators using an alias for some of the provided validators while connecting to a local beacon client:
+1. Print upcoming duties for multiple validators using an alias for some of the provided validators while connecting to a local beacon client:

     ```bash
     # If you want to set an alias for a validator pubkey or index you need to separate the index/pubkey from the alias with an ';'